-- (b) periodically review regulations made in terms of the Act; and - (c) when appropriate, ensure that draft amendments are prepared. - (4) (a) The Executive Authority may approve departures from regulations or condone a failure to comply with a regulation provided that the objectives of the Act are not undermined. - (b) The reasons for any decision taken in terms of paragraph (a) must be recorded in writing and submitted to the oversight mechanism promptly. - (5) The Executive Authority must ensure that a draft of any proposed regulations dealing with any matter contemplated in section 34 or Chapter 6 is published for public comment. - (6) Regulations issued by the Executive Authority in terms of subsection (1) may come into effect only after they have been approved by the Legislature. - (7) The Accounting Officer must publish all regulations approved by the Legislature - (a) in a the Announcements, Tablings and Committee Reports document of the Legislature; and - (b) in the Provincial Gazette, if the regulations deal with a matter contemplated by subsection (5).
+(1) The Executive Authority may make regulations consistent with this Act concerning any matter required to be prescribed and any matter necessary to facilitate the administration and implementation of this Act.

+- (2) The Executive Authority must ensure that a draft of any proposed regulations dealing with any matter contemplated in this Act is published for public comment. - (3) Regulations made by the Executive Authority in terms of subsection (1) come into effect after they have been approved by the Legislature and published in the Provincial Gazette. - (4) The Accounting Officer must publish all regulations approved by the Legislature- - (a) in the Announcements, Tablings and Committee reports; and - (b) in the Provincial Gazette.